openmobilityfoundation/mobility-data-specification/geography-author/README.md

 The Geography Author service is intended to define the write endpoints relevant to Geographies.
 Read-only endpoints are covered in the Geography service.
 This service is also intended to provide a specification for managing GeographyMetadata.
 For more background information, see the Geography spec.

-A Geography is mutable up until the point it is published, at which point, it becomes immutable.

 <a name="scoping"></a>

 ## Scoping and how it relates to Geography status